hashicorp/example-nomad-pack-registry/README.md

-# Example Nomad pack Registry
+# Example Nomad Pack Registry

 This repository is meant to be used as a reference when writing custom pack registries for [Nomad Pack](https://github.com/hashicorp/nomad-pack).